 The pelvic floor refers to the muscles, ligaments, and tissues that stretch from the pubic bone to the base of the spine.
-Pregnancy and childbirth can damage the muscles and connective tissue of the pelvic floor, causing various kinds of inconvenient and uncomfortable symptoms.
-The pelvic floor is not only important during pregnancy but throughout a woman’s life as well.
+Pregnancy and childbirth can damage its muscles and connective tissue, causing various kinds of inconvenient and uncomfortable symptoms.
+It is not only important during pregnancy but throughout a woman’s life as well.

 We asked Australian trained Physiotherapist and Founding Partner of PhysioMotion Panda Li about the importance of the pelvic floor in women.
 Her unique approach lies in the diagnostics and treatment of musculoskeletal issues particularly as they relate to women’s health while addressing them from a truly holistic perspective.

-What is the pelvic floor exactly and why is it so important?
+What is the pelvic floor and why is it so important?

 How does pregnancy affect my pelvic floor?
 What can I do to prevent damage?